-Under the Clean Air Act, Metropolitan Planning Organizations (MPOs) are required to demonstrate conformity of their fiscally constrained RTP and TIP with the SIP before transportation plans and programs are adopted.6 Conformity to a SIP is defined in the Clean Air Act as conformity to the implementation plan's purpose of eliminating or reducing the severity and number of violations of the NAAQS and achieving expeditious attainment.
-In addition, activities may not cause or contribute to new violations of air quality standards, exacerbate existing violations, or interfere with the timely attainment of required emissions reduction.
+Under the Clean Air Act, Metropolitan Planning Organizations (MPOs) are required to demonstrate conformity of their fiscally constrained RTPs and TIPs with the SIP before transportation plans and programs are adopted.
+Conformity to a SIP is defined in the Clean Air Act as conformity to the implementation plan's purpose of eliminating or reducing the severity and number of violations of the NAAQS and achieving attainment quickly.
+Additionally, activities may not cause or contribute to new violations of air quality standards, exacerbate existing violations, or interfere with the timely attainment of required emissions reduction.